ErpNetDocs/tech/advanced/jobs/index.md

 > [!NOTE]
 >
-> Idle jobs are started in non-busy hours, subject to availability of resources.
+> Idle jobs are started in non-busy hours, subject to the availability of resources.
 > A job uses the **on-idle** auto-start schedule only when the *Is Active* and *Run On Idle* options are activated in its definition.

-**The jobs execution system works only when the following requirements are met:**
+**The job's execution system works only when the following requirements are met:**

 - The time of day is between 22:00 and 05:00.
-- The current server sessions are **fewer** than 5.
+- The current server sessions are **fewer** than 5. (this requirement can be manipulated through the /JobsManager/IgnoreSessionsForIdleSchedule config option)
-- The last time the job's procedure was completed is **more** than 30 minutes from now.
+- The last time the job's procedure was completed is **more** than 30 minutes ago.
 - The procedure is **not** currently working.
 - There are **no** manually started jobs currently running.